Usain Bolt: Rise to prominence

 The 2002 World Junior Championships were held in front of a home crowd in Kingston, Jamaica, and Bolt was given a chance to prove his credentials on a world stage.
 By the age of 15, he had grown to 1.95 m tall, and he physically stood out among his peers.
 He won the 200 m in a time of 20.61 s, which was 0.03 s slower than his personal best of 20.58 s, which he set in the 1st round.
 Bolt's 200 m win made him the youngest world-junior gold medallist ever.
 The expectation from the home crowd had made him so nervous that he had put his shoes on the wrong feet, although he realized the mistake before the race began.
 However, it turned out to be a revelatory experience for Bolt, as he vowed never again to let himself be affected by pre-race nerves.
 As a member of the Jamaican sprint relay team, he also took two silver medals and set national junior records in the 4 × 100 metres and 4 × 400 metres relay, running times of 39.15 s and 3:04.06 minutes respectively.

 The rush of medals continued as he won four golds at the 2003 CARIFTA Games and was awarded the Austin Sealy Trophy for the most outstanding athlete of the games.
 He won another gold at the 2003 World Youth Championships.
 He set a new championship record in the 200 m with a time of 20.40 s, despite a 1.1 m/s head wind.
 Michael Johnson, the 200 m world-record holder, took note of Bolt's potential but worried that the young sprinter might be over-pressured, stating, "It's all about what he does three, four, five years down the line".
 Bolt had also impressed the athletics hierarchy, and he received the IAAF Rising Star Award for 2002.

 Bolt competed in his final Jamaican High School Championships in 2003.
 He broke the 200 m and 400 m records with times of 20.25 s and 45.35 s, respectively.
 Bolt's runs were a significant improvement upon the previous records, beating the 200 m best by more than half a second and the 400 m record by almost a second.
 Bolt improved upon the 200 m time three months later, setting the former World youth best at the 2003 Pan American Junior Championships.
-The 400 m time remains No. 6 on the all-time youth list, surpassed only once since, by future Olympic champion Kirani James.